costarc/CoCo_FPGA_Hat/README.md

 Project Status: RIP.
 Project was assembled and tested, proven to work.
 Sample test project is available in the folder Reference Designs, which demonstrate how to implement a Cartridge ROM using the interface and a connected Terasic DE0.

-Because it was not extensively tested and no other designs developed, there might be limitations on what functions it might be able to implment, therefore fabricate at your own risk! :)
+Because it was not extensively tested and no other designs developed, there might be limitations on which functions it might be able to implement, therefore build at your own risk! :)